joseph-a-levine/authoring/_older/december_2022.md

 ### Orwell on Christmas and "Why Socialists Don't Believe In Fun"

-In 2021, I read everything George Orwell or Eric Arthur Blair wrote during his life.
-The non-fiction was great, the fiction was good; the best was "As I Please", Orwell's column in *The Tribune* from 1943 to 1947.
+In 2021, I read the entirety of George Orwell's/Eric Arthur Blair's bibliography.
+The non-fiction was great, the fiction was good; the best were from "As I Please", Orwell's column in *The Tribune* from 1943 to 1947.
 Orwell shared his thoughts on everything from how to date online in the 1940s to the demographic transition to cricket to Pascal's mugging.{% sidenote "orwelpascm" "'Never, literally never in recent years, have I met anyone who gave me the impression of believing in the next world as firmly as he believed in the existence of, for instance, Australia.
 Belief in the next world does not influence conduct as it would if it were genuine.
 With that endless existence beyond death to look forward to, how trivial our lives here would seem!
 Most Christians profess to believe in Hell.
 Yet have you ever met a Christian who seemed as afraid of Hell as he was of cancer?
 Even very devout Christians will make jokes about Hell.
 They wouldn’t make jokes about leprosy, or R.A.F. pilots with their faces burnt away: the subject is too painful.
 '" %}

-On Christmas morning this year, I came across my old notes on "[Why Socialists Don't Believe In Fun](https://www.orwell.ru/library/articles/socialists/english/e_fun)," published in *The Tribune* on Christmas 1943.
-He considers the problem of utopia: "all efforts to describe permanent happiness [...] have been failures."
+On Christmas morning, I came across my old notes on "[Why Socialists Don't Believe In Fun](https://www.orwell.ru/library/articles/socialists/english/e_fun)," published in *The Tribune* on Christmas 1943.
+Orwell considers the problem of utopia: "all efforts to describe permanent happiness [...] have been failures."
 While this is partly the fault of fiction — H.G.
-Wells and Jonathan Swift's' failures are most apparent — Orwell finds fault in politics and religion as well.
+Wells and Jonathan Swift's failures are most salient — Orwell finds fault in politics and religion as well.

-> Heaven is as great a flop as Utopia though Hell occupies a respectable place in literature, and has often been described most minutely and convincingly.
+> Heaven is as great a flop as Utopia, though Hell occupies a respectable place in literature, and has often been described most minutely and convincingly.
 It is a commonplace that the Christian Heaven, as usually portrayed, would attract nobody.
 Almost all Christian writers dealing with Heaven either say frankly that it is indescribable or conjure up a vague picture of gold, precious stones, and the endless singing of hymns. [...]
 Many a revivalist minister, many a Jesuit priest (see, for instance, the terrific sermon in James Joyce's Portrait of the Artist) has frightened his congregation almost out of their skins with his word-pictures of Hell.
 But as soon as it comes to Heaven, there is a prompt falling-back on words like ‘ecstasy’ and ‘bliss’, with little attempt to say what they consist in.
 Perhaps the most vital bit of writing on this subject is the famous passage in which Tertullian explains that one of the chief joys of Heaven is watching the tortures of the damned.{% sidenote "ischriparad" "'As for the Muslim Paradise, with its 77 houris per man, all presumably clamouring for attention at the same moment, it is just a nightmare.'" %}

 The problem of utopia is so intractable that Orwell, his socialism persisting through his [Catalonian adventure](https://en.wikipedia.org/wiki/Homage_to_Catalonia), dismisses it as a political goal.
 Instead, writing in the horrific aftermath of the Blitz: